nikoladevelops/godot-blast-bullets-2d/README.md

 #### BlastBullets2D targets <b>Godot Engine 4.4.1</b>.
 As long as there are no breaking changes to GDExtension in the future, then it should work for all future 4.4.x Godot releases.

 1. Go in [Releases](https://github.com/nikoladevelops/godot-blast-bullets-2d/releases) and on the latest release click and download <b>BlastBullets2D.zip</b>.

+Note: <b>BlastBullets2D</b> is also available in: [Godot Asset Library](https://godotengine.org/asset-library/asset/2632) and [Itch.io](https://realnikich.itch.io/blastbullets2d).

 2. Extract the zip and you will get a single folder `addons` and in that folder is the plugin folder `BlastBullets2D`.
 3. Open your <b>Godot</b> game project.
 4. Cut the folder named `addons` and place it in your project.
 As long as `BlastBullets2D` is inside the `addons` folder and the names of the folders are correct everything will work as expected.
 6. Close <b>Godot</b> and open the project again.

 The compiled plugin files have been loaded and you are ready to begin coding!

-All functions and properties have been documented <b>INSIDE THE EDITOR</b>, so it will be extremely easy for you to take full advantage of all features :)
+All functions and properties have been documented <b>INSIDE THE EDITOR</b>, so it will be extremely easy for you to take full advantage of all features.

 If you want to benchmark/compare performance of `BlastBullets2D` bullets to `Area2D` bullets you can download the second zip file <b>TestProject.zip</b> that contains the test project showcased in the gif and in the videos on my [Youtube Channel](https://www.youtube.com/@realnikich).
 I will post some tutorials there so make sure you subscribe.

 If you like the plugin then make sure you give it a star [here on GitHub](https://github.com/nikoladevelops/godot-blast-bullets-2d).

-You can also support me on [Patreon](https://www.patreon.com/realnikich) if you want me to update it more frequently.
-This will also allow me to focus on making even cooler plugins (they will all be free and open source just like `BlastBullets2D`).
-If you plan on using the plugin for your game or you have any questions, you can always messsage me or make a [tweet tagging me on X](https://x.com/realNikich) (I would love to see someone actually using it even if you are just playing around with it, tell me how you feel about it!).
-Discord user is `nixun`, you might see me in some Godot servers so say hello :)
+Support me on [Patreon](https://www.patreon.com/realnikich), if you want me to create more <b>free and open source plugins</b> like this one!

+If you plan on using the plugin for your game or you have any questions, you can always messsage me or make a [tweet tagging me on X](https://x.com/realNikich).

+Discord username is `nixun`, you might see me in Godot related channels.

+I would love to see developers using my plugin even if you are just playing around with it, tell me how you feel about it!

 ---
 ## How To Use